amberj/amberja.in/blog/tomorrowland.markdown

 #### 2. **Hiring requires unconventional approaches (along with the conventional ones):**
 Quoting from Chapter-9 titled **Liftoff** from [Elon Musk's unauthorized biography by Ashlee Vance](http://www.amazon.com/Elon-Musk-SpaceX-Fantastic-Future-ebook/dp/B00KVI76ZS):
 <blockquote>The SpaceX hiring model places some emphasis on getting top marks at top schools.
 But most of the attention goes toward spotting engineers who have exhibited type A personality traits over the course of their lives.
 The company’s recruiters look for people who might excel at robot-building competitions or who are car-racing hobbyists who have built unusual vehicles.
 The object is to find individuals who ooze passion, can work well as part of a team, and have real-world experience bending metal.
 "We were looking for people that had been building things since they were little," said Dolly Singh, who spent five years as the head of talent acquisition at SpaceX...
 Singh relied on a handful of enterprising techniques to find them. <b>She became famous for trawling through academic papers to find engineers with very specific skills, cold-calling researchers at labs and plucking possessed engineers out of college.</b> At trade shows and conferences, SpaceX recruiters wooed interesting candidates they had spotted with a cloak-and-dagger shtick.</blockquote>
-So, to hire the top talent, you might need to visit competitions/hackathons/conferences, find hobbyists, read academic research papers etc.<br />Moreover, rather than relying on unconventional platforms (like LinkedIn, Angellist Jobs etc), one should also be on lookout for talent on unconventional platforms like [https://belong.co/](https://belong.co/).
-I recommended Beyond.co to one of my employers but they did a cost-benefit analysis and found that it would not be worth it.
-In my opinion, beyond.co is one of it's kind tool for hiring and a Skype screen-sharing demo & a cost-benefit analysis can't do justice to assess Beyond.co's capabilities.<br />TL;DR: We can't rely on conventional tools and approachess anymore to hire top talent.
+So, to hire the top talent, you might need to visit competitions/hackathons/conferences, find hobbyists, read academic research papers (or maybe find people who are destroying government property, as shown in the movie) etc.<br />Moreover, rather than relying just on unconventional platforms (like LinkedIn, Angellist Jobs etc), one should also be on lookout for talent on unconventional platforms like [https://belong.co/](https://belong.co/).
+I recommended Belong.co to my ex-employer but they did a cost-benefit analysis and found that it would not be worth it.
+In my opinion, Belong.co is one of it's kind tool for hiring and my ex-employer's decision to reject it based on a Skype screen-sharing demo & a cost-benefit analysis didn't do justice to assess Belong.co's capabilities.<br />TL;DR: We can't rely just on conventional tools and approaches anymore to hire top talent.

 #### 3. **Hiring should not be driven by intuition:**
 Having worked in/with 5 Indian startups in past 2 years, I strongly disagree when startups choose to use their intuition (rather than hard-learned lessons published elsewhere) to guide their hiring process.
 In my humble opinion, rather than driving hiring using intuition, one should read up *stuff* like: